minitage/minitage.github.io/source/paster/instances/index.rst

     $mt/bin/paster create --list-templates | grep minitage | grep instances

-Installing a profil
+Installing a instance
 ---------------------
 The instances are just specialized paster templates so you just have to apply a template to a project.

-There are too ways to use one profil, inside or without minitage, just by **anssering yes or no** to the minitage presence question.
+There are too ways to use one instance, inside or without minitage, just by **anssering yes or no** to the minitage presence question.

 Examples:

-    We will apply the 'minitage.env' profil to 'myproject'
+    We will apply the 'minitage.env' instance to 'myproject'

     * inside minitage::